BenJenkyn/weather_v2/README.md

 This app is based on an old project I worked on in college.
 The project I worked on in college was not very good and full of flaws and bad code so I created this project to try and see if I could do better after having a bit more experience with react

+[This is the api I use.](https://openweathermap.org/api) Create a .env file with an api key from the website as per the .env.example file

 ## Available Scripts

 In the project directory, you can run: